lpipes/SARS_CoV_2_wastewater_surveillance/README.md

 	cd ../imputation
 	make

+#Cleaning your reads
+To run the method.
+First, please quality filter the reads.
+The method requires high quality reads as the variant calling in the method is sensitive to bad calls.
+I recommend the FASTX_toolkit (https://github.com/agordon/fastx_toolkit) in this way with your reads (quality filtering as well as removing DNA damage at both 5' and 3' ends of reads):
+	#First quality filter reads
+	fastq_quality_trimmer -v -t 35 -i reads.fastq -o reads_trimmed1.fastq -Q33
+	#Second remove 15 bases from the end of reads and remove sequences with length less than 65bp
+	fastx_trimmer -m 65 -t 15 -i reads_trimmed1.fastq -o reads_trimmed2.fastq
+	#Third remove 15 bases from the start of the reads
+	fastx_trimmer -f 15 -i reads_trimmed2.fastq -o reads_trimmed3.fastq

 # Usage
-`eliminate_strains` filters unlikely SARS-CoV-2 genomes, prints a mismatch matrix, and also runs the `EM_C_LLR.R` program.
+`eliminate_strains` filters unlikely SARS-CoV-2 genomes, prints a mismatch matrix, and also runs the `EM_C_LLR.R` program, which needs to be in your path.

 	eliminate_strains [OPTIONS]